vartaller/comments-api/README.md

 - Post a new comment
 - Get all comments
-- Get comments by publisger email
+- Get comments by publisher email
 - Get comment by its id

 ## Installation and start

 Comments API requires [Docker](https://www.docker.com) and [Node.js](https://nodejs.org/) v16+ to run.

 Compose and run containers for MySQL and Redis servers.
-Wait for the servers weill be ready for connections.
+Wait for the DB servers will be ready for connections.
 ```sh
 docker-compose up
 ```
-Install the dependencies, build app and start the server.
+Install the dependencies, build app and start the app server.
 ```sh
 cd comments-api
 npm i